 CONCESSION: Drinks (hot and cold), hot dogs and snacks (candy, etc.) may be available.

 PARKING: Off street parking is limited.
 Car-pooling is encouraged.

 HELP OUT: We need volunteers to help during the event.
 We typically need a few adults to staff start and finish tables for a few hours during the event, and a troop of energetic Scouts to help pick up courses at the end of the day.
 We also may need help with parking early in the day.
 Troops larger than 10 are expected to provide one adult volunteer.
 Assignments to be made with the confirmation.

 LEADER TRAINING: Learn about orienteering and how to teach orienteering skills to Scouts.
-Open to all Scout leaders willing to help guide their group at the Nobscot Reservation Scout-O. Attendance not mandatory, but all leaders and adults are encouraged to attend.
+Open at no cost to all Scout leaders willing to help guide their group at the Nobscot Reservation Scout-O. Attendance not mandatory, but all leaders and adults are encouraged to attend.

 CONTACTS for questions and additional information: